Can I sell a car with outstanding finance?

 Here’s what you need to know before you list your car for sale.

-Changed your mind or you find yourself struggling financially?
+Changed your mind on a car finance deal or you find yourself struggling financially?
 Read on:

 Can I sell a car with outstanding hire purchase (HP) finance?